June 2020 | Program Adjustments

 - Training program with Kroger

 - Staff is continually working with Texas Restaurant Association leadership on the current climate and how we can support foodservice.
-We will be pushing out the National Restaurant Association’s message of Support Local Restaurants #CarryoutWednesday.
+We will be pushing out the National Restaurant Association's and Texas Restaurant Association's messages and activities around Support Local and Independent Restaurants.

-- While being sensitive to the increase in unemployment, staff will continue to push out educational opportunities for chefs in the form of Raw Truth About Beef online immersion experiences.
+- While being sensitive to the increase in unemployment and restaurant closers, staff will continue to push out educational opportunities for chefs in the form of Raw Truth About Beef online immersion experiences.
 Promotion and distribution of Raw Truth materials for culinary teachers, ag teachers, and dietetic internship coordinators will continue throughout Texas and the nation as distance learning increases.

 U.S. Meat Export Federation (USMEF) International Programs